JKrefting/TAD-Evolution/README.md

 ```{bash}
 sh bash/download.sh
 ```
-Than, rearragement breakpoints can be extracted from net-files for all species.
+Than, rearrangement breakpoints can be extracted from net-files for all species.

 ```{bash}
 sh bash/preprocess.sh